Keyboard shortcuts

 Build-Time SSL Certificate Injection (Docker/Buildctl)

-When using docker:buildx or buildctl backends with SSL_CERT_FILE set, Rise automatically injects SSL certificates into your Dockerfile’s RUN commands using BuildKit secrets.
+When using docker:buildx or buildctl backends with SSL_CERT_FILE set, Rise automatically injects SSL certificates into your Dockerfile’s RUN commands using BuildKit bind mounts.

 How it works:

-2. The secret mount makes the certificate available at multiple standard system paths during RUN commands
+4. The bind mount makes the certificate available at multiple standard system paths during RUN commands

 Supported certificate paths: